Updated May 15, 2023

 - Integration testing for different modules at the same time is easy.

-- Can be used in the early as well as later stages of the testing process.
+- It can be used in the early as well as later stages of the testing process.

-- According to the changes in the requirements, the development varies, so the testing of modules at different levels become important, for which Integration testing can be used easily.
+- According to the changes in the requirements, the development varies, so the testing of modules at different levels becomes important, for which Integration testing can be used easily.

-- People who have been into IT industry might know about the constant changes which happen.
-Every day, according to the requirements the need to develop a certain software system changes, so each day new patches of code are developed.
+- People who have been in the IT industry might know about the constant changes which happen.
+Every day, according to the requirements, the need to develop a certain software system changes, so each day, new patches of code are developed.
 Now when these patches are coupled together to form one software.
-So, to check this, integration testing and it’s approaches are a must.
+So, to check this, integration testing and its approaches are a must.

 - When a complex or huge software is being coded or built, it is classified into separate modules.
 Many people work on these modules at the same time, but when these modules are integrated, testing is done.
-In most of the case, integration of modules requires integration testing to be done on it, before it is processed further.
+In most of cases, integration of modules requires integration testing to be done on it before it is processed further.

-- Most of the softwares applications require, some support libraries to work.
+- Most of the software applications require some support libraries to work.
 Integration testing is done when these libraries are used along with the code developed.

 - Integration becomes a must when the software is being developed, as the errors may be rectified at the stipulated level.
 Now, as we know about the approaches, one of the approaches may be used for it.

 Consider we are building one employee management software.